NeoSchema Reference Guide

 nameargumentsreturns

-Get the Schema ID most directly associated to the given Schema Code
+Get the Schema URI most directly associated to the given Schema Code

-:return: An integer with the Schema ID (or -1 if not present)
+:return: A string with the Schema uri (or "" if not present)

 nameargumentsreturns

-Return the list of the *names* of all the Properties associated with the given DATA node,
+Return the list of the *names* of all the Properties associated with the specified DATA node,

 based on the Schema it is associated with, sorted their by schema-specified position.